hautahi/IM_GreedyCELF/README.md

 Other Notes
 - List the kernels available to jupyter with `$ jupyter kernelspec list`
 - Remove a kernel with `$ jupyter kernelspec uninstall environment_name`
+- List virtual enviroments with `$ lsvirtualenv`
+- Remove a virtual enviroment with `$ rmvirtualenv environment_name`